Designated Visitor Information

 In case you do not have any questions regarding your run, the first contact with the Observatory will be established via Skype at sunset of your first observing night.
 During this contact, the OBs will be checked and the observing strategy discussed.
 You will be able to use part of the evening twilight for observation unless this time is needed by the Observatory.
-Use of morning twilight is not offered during the pandemic related restricted operations.
+Use of morning twilight is also possible under certain conditions.

 - You can follow the ambient weather conditions with the ASM.

 After your run

 Your data will be made available immediately on the ESO archive via the User Portal.
 The CalSelector option will allow you to automatically include all necessary associated calibrations into your data package.
 You will get via email a copy of the electronic night report.